kthadikaran/ansible/README.md

 # Ansible
-This repository will discuss about Ansible, Ad-hoc commands, Playbooks, Roles and Anible galexy:
+This repository will discuss about Ansible, Ad-hoc commands, Playbooks, Roles and Anible galaxy:

 Ansible is a multiplier, a tool that automates and scales infrastructure of every size.